Shahan83/BDAP_Final_Project/README.md

 # BDAP_Final_Project

-Final Project for the Big Data and Analytics Course from Kaggle: "Predict which coupons a customer will buy" link for the Project Description and Data - https://www.kaggle.com/c/coupon-purchase-prediction
+Final Project for the Big Data and Analytics Course from Kaggle: "Predict which coupons a customer will buy."

+Link for the Project Description and Data - https://www.kaggle.com/c/coupon-purchase-prediction

 1) Translations applied to relevant fields in all files [ test and train seperately] using R [Translations] Description from Kaggle: